 Houston rises to No. 1 in AP Top 25 ahead of Purdue, UConn; South Florida makes its rankings debut

-Now it is Houston's turn at the top of The Associated Press Top 25 men's college basketball poll.
+Now it is Houston’s turn at the top of The AP Top 25 men’s college basketball poll.

 Purdue rose one spot to No. 2, while the Huskies’ loss to Creighton dropped them to third in a poll that included South Florida cracking the rankings for the first time in program history.